» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

 The uvea is the middle layer or vascular coat of the eye.
 It lies just under the cornea and consists of the iris (the color seen around the pupil of the eye), the ciliary body (structure containing muscle behind the iris, that helps to focus the lens of the eye), and the choroid (the layer of blood vessels that line the back of the eye).
-These structures make up the uveal tract and supply nutients to the eye.
-When these areas become inflammed, it is called uveitis.
+These structures make up the uveal tract and supply nutrients to the eye.
+When these areas become inflamed, it is called uveitis.

-Uveitis is classified as: anterior uveitis involving the iris , the ciliary body, or both; posterior uveitis involving the choroid; and panuveitis which involves all three of those structures.
+Uveitis is classified as: anterior uveitis involving the iris, the ciliary body, or both; posterior uveitis involving the choroid; and panuveitis which involves all three of those structures.

 In nongranulomatous anterior uveitis, pain, redness, light sensitivity, and loss of vision can occur, and usually occurs in one eye.

-In cases where anterior uveitis is severe, conjunctival hyperemia (blood), a layer of white cells (hypopyon), and fibrin ( a white filamentous protein ), is usually present.
+In cases where anterior uveitis is severe, conjunctival hyperemia (blood), a layer of white cells (hypopyon), and fibrin (a white filamentous protein), is usually present.

-In severe unilateral anterior uveitis, where treatment with use of medications is unable to control pain (seen in rats as continued blinking watery eye, persistant scratching at eye), surgical enucleation of the eye may be the course of action.
+In severe unilateral anterior uveitis, where treatment with use of medications is unable to control pain (seen in rats as continued blinking watery eye, persistent scratching at eye), surgical enucleation of the eye may be the course of action.

 In posterior uveitis, inflammatory lesions may be found in the choroid or the retina.
-In severe posterior uveitis, gradual degeneration with clouding of the vitreous (a transparent gel that fills the eye from the iris to the retina ) may be present in both eyes.
+In severe posterior uveitis, gradual degeneration with clouding of the vitreous (a transparent gel that fills the eye from the iris to the retina) may be present in both eyes.

 Panuveitits is where inflammation or infection involves the entire uveal tract.